tervahagn/SL-DC-garlic-hub/README.md

 Garlic-Hub is a comprehensive Digital Signage Management solution that handles core CMS tasks alongside device management.
 From single-screen setups to distributed networks, it provides centralized control with flexibility for various signage environments.

-> **Note**: Garlic-Hub is currently under active development.
-Core functionalities are still under construction, with some modules incomplete or in early testing stages.
-This version is not recommended for production use.
-Feedback and contributions are welcome as we refine the platform.
+> **Note**: Garlic-Hub is under active development.
+This version is intended for evaluation and testing purposes.
+For production use, we recommend closely monitoring progress and providing feedback..

 ![Garlic-Hub Mediapool Screenshot](docs/media/screenshot.jpg)